-Chosen statement: What are the variables that you are measuring?
-How might you measure these variables?
-What controls would you need to have in the study and why?
+Identify the independent variable in the study: Identify the dependent variable in the study: How might you measure the dependent variable?
+What controls (things in the study that you need to make sure don't impact the results) would you need to have in the study and why?
+Write a suitable hypothesis for this experiment.
 Who would your participants be?
+Give specific details - make it up!
 How would you obtain these participants?
 Are there any problems that could arise here?
 What would you expect to find from conducting this study?
-What results would you collect? what would you expect to find from conducting this study: what results would you collect!
+What results would you collect?